 Bringing low-cost gas-fired heat pump (GHP) technology to high-efficiency homes

-GTI and strategic partner Stone Mountain Technologies are developing advanced natural gas heat pump solutions that can be used for space heating, water heating, and combination space and water heating products.
+GTI along with various strategic partners like Trane, Rinnai, Stone Mountain Technologies, and others, are developing advanced natural gas heat pump solutions that can be used for space heating, water heating, and combination space and water heating products.
 These represent next-generation solutions for efficiently using natural gas and achieving greenhouse gas emission reductions.

 A latest generation gas-fired heat pump water heater (GHPWH) is undergoing testing at different U.S. field test sites, including a major effort in California in collaboration with Southern California Gas and the California Energy Commission.
 This novel technology can meet Ultra-Low NOx requirements and has a projected Uniform Energy Factor (UEF) that is more than twice that of standard gas water heaters.
 It offers the lowest operating cost and cost of ownership, with projected 50% energy savings.